Skip to content

 Ahmed®FP896 mm²Anterior chamberPediatric, short axial length

-As a plate-less GDD, there is the Ex-PRESS® glaucoma filtration device (total length 2.6 mm, lumen 50 μm, stainless steel).
-It is inserted into the anterior chamber from under the scleral flap.
+A plate-less GDD is the Ex-PRESS® glaucoma filtration device (length 2.6 mm, lumen 50 μm, stainless steel).
+It is inserted from under the scleral flap into the anterior chamber.
 Contraindications include angle-closure glaucoma, uveitis, and metal allergy.
 MRI up to 3 Tesla is considered safe12).

 The choice between Baerveldt® and Ahmed® is based on the following criteria.

 • Cases aiming for lower intraocular pressure: Baerveldt® is indicated.
-It offers superior long-term intraocular pressure control, even considering the risk of postoperative complications.
+It offers superior long-term IOP control, even considering the risk of postoperative complications.

-• Cases where immediate intraocular pressure reduction is desired or hypotony is risky: Ahmed® is indicated.
+• Cases requiring immediate IOP reduction or where hypotony is dangerous: Ahmed® is indicated.
 This includes aphakic eyes, eyes with sutured IOL, eyes with history of expulsive hemorrhage, and uveitic glaucoma.

 Long-term intraocular pressure control depends on the plate surface area.
-A larger plate area leads to a larger surrounding fibrous capsule, allowing more aqueous humor to be absorbed.
-The double-plate Molteno provided better IOP control than the single-plate, while in the comparison of 350 mm² and 500 mm² Baerveldt, the 350 mm² model was superior1).
+A larger plate area results in a larger surrounding fibrous capsule, allowing more aqueous humor absorption.
+The double-plate Molteno provided better intraocular pressure control than the single-plate, while in a comparison of 350 mm² and 500 mm² Baerveldt implants, the 350 mm² model was superior1).

-Q Should a valved or non-valved device be selected?
+Q Should a valved or non-valved type be selected?

 A

 Even considering the risk of postoperative complications, Baerveldt® (non-valved type) is chosen for cases aiming for lower intraocular pressure.
-Ahmed® (valved type) is selected for cases where immediate postoperative IOP reduction is desired or where hypotony is dangerous (e.g., aphakia, uveitic glaucoma).
-Meta-analysis shows that the mean postoperative IOP with Baerveldt® (13.2 mmHg) is significantly lower than with Ahmed® (15.8 mmHg)15), but the incidence of hypotony is higher with Baerveldt® (4.5% vs 0.4%)12).
+Ahmed® (valved type) is selected for cases requiring immediate postoperative pressure reduction or where hypotony is dangerous (e.g., aphakia, uveitic glaucoma).
+Meta-analysis shows that the mean postoperative intraocular pressure with Baerveldt® (13.2 mmHg) is significantly lower than with Ahmed® (15.8 mmHg)15), but the incidence of hypotony is higher with Baerveldt® (4.5% vs 0.4%)12).

 5. Surgical Technique and Complication Management